ElenaBlundell/Quote-Oasis/README.md

     <p>On this page there is a list of cards of all existing (in this API) topics.<br>
         A user can click on a topic card and see all of the quotes related to that topic.</p>
   <li><b>Popular Authors</b></li>
-    <p>There is a list of cards of popular authors on this page.
+    <p>There is a list of cards of popular authors on this page.<br>
         Click on a card of a chosen author and see all quotes by that author, one by one.</p>
 </ul>